ebuchman/blog/content/posts/uoa-origins.md

 Perhaps it was the earliest metal weights, representing masses of real goods (grain, oil, etc.), that would motivate the equivalence between weights of metal and the settlement of debts denominated in grain.
-A large count of grain would have, on average, a roughly consistent weight, which could be represented by a much smaller object, a weight of silver.
+A large count of grain would have, on average, a roughly consistent weight, which could be represented by a much smaller object: a weight of silver.
 The word shekel itself even means "to weigh" - but also, "to pay."